Wise Review [2023] – 7 Must Knows

 >> See if the card is available in your country.

-The Wise debit card is powered by MasterCard and can be an inexpensive tool for travel or simply buying goods and services in 200+ countries.
+The Wise debit card is powered by MasterCard or Visa and can be an inexpensive tool for travel or simply buying goods and services.
+And it has wide reach allowing you to spend in over 40 currencies in over 150 countries.

 The card can save a small fortune in fees if you’re travelling or have moved abroad or for online shopping.